lars-erik/umbraco.community.fallback/readme.md

 - Extendable transformation strategies (other datatypes than text)
 - Prevent stack overflow, browser freezes and crashes (!)
   (It is currently possible to fall back to "self" or subsequently through "self")
+- What happens in blocks?
+- What happens with variants?

 ### Credits